Bar Examination Information

-TRANSCRIPTS – Before you will be permitted to take the Bar Examination, it is your responsibility to request and confirm that your schools provide each of the following to the Office of Bar Admission prior to the transcript filing deadline published below:
+TRANSCRIPTS – You must request and confirm that your schools provide each of the following to the Office of Bar Admission prior to the transcript filing deadline published below:

-(1) an official transcript issued directly from the college or university which awarded your undergraduate degree indicating the degree awarded and the date conferred; and
+(1) an official transcript issued directly from the college or university that awarded your undergraduate degree indicating the degree awarded and the date conferred; and

-(2) an official transcript from the law school which awarded your first professional degree in law indicating the degree awarded and the date conferred.
+(2) an official transcript issued directly from the law school that awarded your first professional degree in law indicating the degree awarded and the date conferred.

 Do not have your law school transcript submitted until the degree and date awarded are reflected on the transcript.
 Keep in mind, however, that all transcripts must be received in the Office of Bar Admissions by 4:00 p.m. on or before the transcript filing deadline published below.

-Applicants who are scheduled to receive the J.D. degree near the transcript deadline, and for whom the official transcript showing the J.D. degree and date awarded will not be available by the transcript deadline, may cause his or her law school Dean to submit certification to the Office of Bar Admissions stating he or she graduated within the six months prior to the date of the examination he or she seeks to take.
-This certification letter must be RECEIVED in the Office of Bar Admissions by 4:00 p.m. on or before the transcript filing deadline published below.
+Applicants who are scheduled to receive the J.D. degree near the transcript deadline, and for whom the official transcript showing the J.D. degree and date awarded will not be available by the transcript deadline, may cause their law school Dean to submit certification to the Office of Bar Admissions stating he or she graduated within the six months prior to the date of the examination they seek to take.
+This certification letter must be RECEIVED in the Office of Bar Admissions by 4:00 p.m. on the transcript filing deadline published below.